To Top

 Either way, Atlantic City casinos will remain a vital part of the gambling industry in New Jersey.

-View all posts by Corey Sharp
+Corey Sharp

-Corey Sharp serves as the lead writer for PlayNJ after joining Catena Media in 2022.
-Born and raised in Philadelphia, he previously worked for the Philadelphia Inquirer and NBC Sports Philadelphia as a sports writer and content producer.
-As lead writer for PlayNJ, Corey heads up a talented team of expert journalists and analysts to bring you the most comprehensive coverage of gambling news in New Jersey.
+Corey Sharp joined Catena Media in 2022 and is the go-to expert for New Jersey gambling.
+Born and raised in Philadelphia, PA, he previously worked for the Philadelphia Inquirer and NBC Sports Philadelphia as a sports journalist and content producer.
+In Corey’s role as Lead Writer for PlayNJ, he works alongside a talented team of expert journalists and analysts to bring you the most comprehensive and accurate coverage of gambling news in New Jersey.
+Corey’s contacts around the industry makes him a trusted source.
+Corey produces daily stories and features about the gambling space.
+Corey graduated from Holy Family University in Philadelphia with a bachelor’s degree in sports management.

 Newsletter Sign Up